kevuhlig/SphinxFeatures/index.rst

 Welcome to Kevin Uhlig's Sphinx site!
 ===========================================

 This is Kevin Uhlig's sandbox site to document how to author content in Sphinx.
-Utilize the ``View page source`` link in top right corner of a page to see the source code of the page.
+Utilize the ``View page source`` link in top right corner of a page to see the Sphinx code.

 .. contents:: TOC to Sections Below (i.e., Local TOC)
    :local: